wdudokvanheel/glucoscope/README.md

 # GlucoScope

-GlucoScope is a highly customizable iOS app for diabetics to display track their blood glucose levels and vizualize them with pretty graphs.
+GlucoScope is a highly customizable native iOS and Android app for diabetics to display & track their blood glucose levels and visualize them with pretty graphs.
 It's fully compatible with NightScout servers, but can connect a custom Rust server that leverages InfluxDB to store time series data.

 [![AppStore][appstore-image]][appstore-url]